• Skip to primary navigation

 Frequently Asked Questions

-Can I use samosa other than aloo samosa to make samosa chaat?
+Can I use samosa other than aloo samosa to make samosa chat?

 Yes, you can use any samosa to make this chaat.
 Some of my favorites to use in this recipe are gobi samosa, matar samosa, onion samosa, mushroom samosa, or even paneer samosa.

-To make it vegan, you can either skip yogurt or use vegan yogurt instead of dairy yogurt.
+You can skip yogurt or use vegan yogurt instead of dairy yogurt to make it vegan.

 How to reheat samosa?

-To reheat your samosa, preheat your oven to 350 degrees Fahrenheit.
-Place the samosa on a baking sheet lined with parchment paper and bake for 10-15 minutes, or until heated through.
+Preheat your oven to 360°F (180°C) to reheat your samosa.
+Place the samosa on a baking sheet lined with parchment paper and bake for 10-15 minutes or until heated.
 Enjoy!
 You can also heat it in an air fryer at the same temperature.

 Serving Suggestions

-You can serve samosa chaat as a side dish to your festive meals or can serve it with other chaat recipes for your tea parties.
+You can serve this delicious samosa chaat as a side dish to your festive meals or serve it with other chaat recipes for your tea parties.
 It is a great party appetizer and is loved by all.

 Storage Suggestions

-Samosa Chaat must be assembled just before serving, however, you can keep the different elements ready before time.
+Samose ki chaat must be assembled just before serving; however, you can keep the different elements ready before time.

-Coriander Mint Chutney can be refrigerated for 3-4 days while tamarind chutney can be refrigerated for up to 3 months.
+Cilantro Mint Chutney can be refrigerated for 3-4 days, while imli chutney can be refrigerated for up to 3 months.

 Tangy, spicy, and crispy, Samosa Chaat is a delicious Indian street food where crispy Punjabi samosa is topped with spicy chana or ragda, yogurt, and chutney mixture.
 Here is how to make it.